oussjarrousse/pytest-minio-mock/README.md

 After a pull request has been submitted:
 - A reviewer must review the pull-request
 - the pull requests must pass all tests for all supported python versions 3.8, 3.9, 3.10, 3.11 and 3.12.
-- A maintainer merges the pull request.
+- A maintainer will eventually merges the pull request
+- A release manager will upload it to pypi.

 ## License
 pytest-minio-mock is licensed under the MIT License - see the LICENSE file for details.